Dragons' Apprentice Challenge Information

 To read about the 2017/18 Challenge Awards Night, click here

 Connect Dacorum runs an annual Dragons' Apprentice Challenge programme.
 The challenge recruits teams of school students (the Apprentices), assigns them a business mentor (a Dragon) and then pairs them with a local charity.
 The teams are given £100 and challenged to turn it into £1,000 or more.
 The Dragons provide advice and support to help their team achieve their business goal and funding target.
 Activities have included quizzes, dances, concerts, cake sales, market stalls, silent auctions, a casino, personal coaching and pop-up shops.
 All profits made by the teams go directly to their partner charity.

-Connect Dacorum is now into its fifth year of running the challenge which is also being run throughout Hertfordshire.
-So far the Challenge has raised over £338,000 for local charities and community groups.
+Connect Dacorum has now completed six years of running the challenge which is also being run throughout Hertfordshire.
+So far the Challenge has raised over £500,000 for local charities and community groups.